eosnetworkfoundation/product/transactions/read-only/parallel.md

 ### Configuration Options

-- `read-only-transaction-num-threads`: the number of threads in read-only transaction thread pool.
+- `read-only-num-threads`: the number of threads in read-only transaction execution thread pool.
 Default to `0`.
-If `0`, multi-threaded execution is not used; read-only transactions are executed single threaded
+If it is `0`, read-only transactions are executed on the main thread sequentially as they arrive
-- `read-write-window-time`: time in milliseconds the read-write window runs.
+- `write-window-time`: time in milliseconds the `write` window lasts.
 Default to 500 milliseconds
-- `read-only-window-time`: time in milliseconds the read-only window runs.
+- `read-window-time`: time in milliseconds the `read` window lasts.
 Must be equal to or greater than `max-read-only-transaction-time`.
 Default to 200 milliseconds
-- `read-only-transaction-threshold`: when the number of queued read-only transactions reaches the threshold, node switches to read-only mode, even it is before the end of read-write window.
-Default to 0.
-If 0, this option is not used.
+- `read-only-max-queued-time`: time in milliseconds when is exceeded by the time the earliest transaction, node switches to `read` window, even it is before the end of `write` window.
-- `read-only-window-margin`: when the time remains in the read-only window is less than the margin, no new transactions are scheduled in read-only threads.
+- `read-window-min-time`: time in milliseconds which must be remained in the `read` window when new transactions are scheduled for execution.
 Default to 5 milliseconds.
+This is to avoid unnecessary incomplete transaction execution.
 - `max-read-only-transaction-time`: time in milliseconds a read-only transaction can execute before being considered invalid.
 Default to 150 milliseconds.
 This option has already been implemented by #558

 ## Thread Safety

 - Safety between read-only transaction threads and other `nodeos` threads
-   - _main_ thread: The `main` thread only performs read-only requests.
-It does not have any conflicts with read-only threads.
+   - _main_ thread: The `main` thread only performs functions safe to read-only transaction execution.
    - _chain_ thread: `chain` threads are used in `apply_block`, `log_irreversible`, `finalize_block`,  `create_block_state_future`.
-Those do not run while in read-only window.
+Those do not run while in `read` window.
-   - _net_ thread: Non-read requests are reposted to the main thread.
+   - _net_ thread: It is used for low-level networking.
 No conflicts with read-only transaction execution.
    - _http_ thread: It is used to receive requests and send back responses.
 No conflicts with read-only transaction execution.
-   - _prod_ thread: It is used in on_incoming_transaction_async, which is not running in read-only window
+   - _prod_ thread: It is used in `on_incoming_transaction_async`, which is not running in `read` window
    - _resource monitor_ thread: Resource monitor does not have any conflicts with any transaction execution.
 - Safety between read-only transaction threads: no writes are made into `chainbase` and global states when a read-only transaction is executed.
 This is achieved by PR #558